ChEB-AI/python-chebai/README.md

 ## Evaluation

-The finetuned model for predicting classes using the SMILES strings can be evaluated using the following python notebook `eval_model_basic.ipynb` in the root dir.
+An example for evaluating a model trained on the ontology extension task is given in `tutorials/eval_model_basic.ipynb`.
 It takes in the finetuned model as input for performing the evaluation.

 ## Cross-validation
 You can do inner k-fold cross-validation, i.e., train models on k train-validation splits that all use the same test